devops4us/randomizer/readme.md

 As we are able to launch all our servers in a local Docker, we can also run the server integration tests locally.
 For integration testing, we use the Maven lifecycle phases and the Maven Failsafe Plugin (<http://maven.apache.org/surefire/maven-failsafe-plugin/>).
 The configuration can be viewed in file `.\ui\pom.xml` (the integration test cases are part of the ui project because in our example integration is tested via the ui service).
-In the POM-file, you can see that we configure a Maven profile named `integration-test` in which we do all the integration test preparation and execution.
+In the POM-file, you can see that we configure a Maven profile named `integration` in which we do all the integration test preparation and execution.

 ``` xml
 69   <profiles>